typeofweb/react-with-observable/README.md

 The component supports any Observable library compatible with the [Observables for ECMAScript draft proposal](https://github.com/tc39/proposal-observable).

 ### Basics
 This package exports a single named component `Subscribe`.
-It expects you to provide a an Observable as its only child:
+It expects you to provide an Observable as its only child:

 ```javascript
 const source$ = Observable.of('Hello, world!');
 // …
 <Subscribe>{source$}</Subscribe>
 ```

 This results in "Hello, world!" being displayed.

 ### Reactivity